theelims/StrokeEngine/README.md

 directly after changing one or more parameter.

 #### Advanced Functions
 Consult [StrokeEngine.h](./src/StrokeEngine.h) for further functions and a more detailed documentation of each function.
-Some functions are overloaded and may have additional useful functionalities.
+Some functions are overloaded and may provide additional useful functionalities.